sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 The following parameters are specified:

 grant_type
 > REQUIRED.
-MUST be set to `authorization_code`.
+MUST contain the value `authorization_code`.
+Identical as in [[OAuth2.NLGov]].

 code
 > REQUIRED.
-The value of the code parameter returned in the authorization response.
+The value of the code parameter returned in the Authorization Response.
+Identical as in [[OAuth2.NLGov]].

+client_assertion
+> REQUIRED, in case private_key_jwt is used for client authentication.
+The value of the signed Client authentication JWT generated as described in [[OAuth2.NLGov]].
+The Relying Party must generate a new assertion JWT for each call to the token endpoint.

 client_assertion_type
-> REQUIRED.
+> REQUIRED, in case 'client_assertion' is present.
 MUST be set to `urn:ietf:params:oauth:client-assertion-type:jwt-bearer`.

-client_assertion
-> REQUIRED.
-The value of the signed Client authentication JWT generated as described below.
-The Relying Party must generate a new assertion JWT for each call to the token endpoint.

-In case of a mutual TLS connection (mTLS) between the Client and the server, the JWT assertion can be omitted.

-* iGov: usable
-* mTLS (RFC8705) as alternative Client authentication method, influences parameters client\_assertion
+client_id
+> REQUIRED, in case mutual authenticated TLS is used for client authentication.

 ### Token Exchange Request
-If the OpenID Provider is acting as an Security Token Service (STS) as specified in [[rfc8693]], then the Token Exchange Request and Response MUST be in accordance with that specification (see section 2), using the extension grant type *"urn:ietf:params:oauth:grant-type:token-exchange"*.
+If the OpenID Provider is acting as an Security Token Service (STS) as specified in [[RFC8693]], then the Token Exchange Request and Response MUST be in accordance with that specification (see section 2), using the extension grant type *"urn:ietf:params:oauth:grant-type:token-exchange"*.

+* TODO elaborate on usage

 ## ID Tokens
 All Clients MUST validate the signature of an ID Token before accepting it